Magazine

 Tax and related public records are crucial to your property search.
 Some properties come with complex taxes and issues, which you are better off discovering before committing.

-Several regulations govern the changes you can make on a property, especially in more urban zones.
-Always ensure your borrower knows and abides by these regulations, including additional homeowner's associations' rules such as material selection and paint color.
+Several regulations govern the changes you can make to a property, particularly in urban areas.
+Always ensure your borrower knows and abides by these regulations, including any additional rules from homeowner's associations, such as those regarding material selection and paint color.

 Physical Inspection

 As a lender, a physical inspection of the property is quite helpful.
-While pictures on the MLS look flattering, they don't always give a full shot of the property.
-A physical inspection helps you get an authentic feel of the surroundings, and you can check CMA data firsthand.
+While pictures on the MLS may look flattering, they don't always provide a full view of the property.
+A physical inspection helps you gain an authentic feel for the surroundings, and you can verify CMA data firsthand.

 Third-Party Appraisal

-While an independent appraisal may mean additional costs, it assures you that price estimates are thorough and inclusive of all costs.
-If cost is a factor, you can go for the BPO (broker price opinion), but you will not get as much detail as you need.
+While an independent appraisal may incur additional costs, it ensures that price estimates are thorough and inclusive of all relevant costs.
+If cost is a factor, you can opt for a BPO (broker's price opinion), but you will not receive as much detail as you need.

 Borrower Qualification